ina-foss/inaSpeechSegmenter/README.md

 ## Installation

 inaSpeechSegmenter is a framework in python 3.
+Only python versions greater or equal to 3.6 are supported.
 It can be installed using the following procedure:

 ### Prerequisites